Theory of motivated information management: Phases

-Process for the Information Seeker
+Process for the information seeker

-Interpretation Phase
+Interpretation phase

 The first phase involves an assessment of uncertainty.
 According to TMIM, individuals experience uncertainty when they feel that they cannot predict what will happen with a particular issue or in a given situation.
 The difference between the amount of uncertainty a person has and the amount of uncertainty he or she desires to have about this issue is referred to as uncertainty discrepancy.
 It serves as the motivation factor for the information seeking process.

-TMIM originally proposed that uncertainty discrepancy caused anxiety due to a persons’ need for a balance between their desired and actual states of uncertainty.
+TMIM originally proposed that uncertainty discrepancy caused anxiety due to a person's need for a balance between their desired and actual states of uncertainty.
 The revised version, however, proposes that the discrepancy can create emotions other than anxiety, including shame, guilt or anger, among others.
 Nevertheless, the emotion felt influences, and is followed by, an evaluation.

-Evaluation Phase
+Evaluation phase

 The evaluation phase focuses on mediation.
 It is used to facilitate the effect of the emotion by evaluating the expectations about the outcomes of an information search and the perceived abilities to gain the information sought after.
 In other words, the individual weighs whether or not to seek additional information.
 This involves two general considerations central to most models of human behavior: